 The connection between the high-level purpose and the specific security controls might be unclear.

-Audit Technique:
+Audit Technique

-Review the organisation’s mission statement, business plans, and interview senior management regarding the strategic alignment of the ISMS.
+Review the organisation’s mission statement, business plans, and interview senior management regarding the strategic alignment of the ISMS. - Defining the Scope of the ISMS

 Verify that the ISMS scope is clearly defined, documented, and includes all relevant assets and activities.